spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 See [Clause 12](annotations.md) for details of the fields in this kind of section.

-### 5.2.8 Review information section <a name="5.2.8"></a>

-The review information section is included for compatibility with SPDX 1.2, and is deprecated since SPDX 2.0.
-Any review information shall use an Annotation (as described in [Clause 12](annotations.md)) with an annotation type of `REVIEW`.

-Review information may be added after the initial SPDX document has been created.
-The set of fields are optional and multiple instances may be added.
-Once a Reviewer entry is added, the Review Date associated with the review is mandatory.
-The Created date shall not be modified as a result of the addition of information regarding the conduct of a review.
-A Review Comments is optional.

-See [Clause 13](review-information-deprecated.md) for details of the fields in this kind of section.

 ## 5.3 What this specification does not cover <a name="5.3"></a>

 This document does not address the following: